Pumpkin Pie

 • Preheat the oven to 375 degrees.
 Place the oven rack in the center of the oven.

 • Use a fork to poke holes along the sides and bottom of the pie crust.
 Line the pie crust with parchment paper.
 Fill with pie weights, making sure the weights are evenly distributed around the pie dish.
-Pre-bake the crust for 10 minutes.
+Pre-bake the crust for 15-20 minutes or until the bottom is not opaque.
 Carefully remove the parchment paper/pie weights.

-• Remove the pie from the oven and use aluminum foil to cover the edges (this will prevent burning).
+• At this point you may need to, Remove the pie from the oven and use aluminum foil to cover the edges (this will prevent burning).
 Sprinkle the turbinado sugar over the top and return the pie to the oven.

 • Bake for an additional 25-30 minutes or until the pie is mostly set with a slight wobble in the middle.